ijhoskins/code_along/README.md

 If you are on Windows, install a -nix based virtual machine.

-To install samtools, execute the following lines in your Terminal application:
+Then, to install samtools, execute the following lines in your Terminal application:

 ```
 wget https://github.com/samtools/samtools/releases/download/1.14/samtools-1.14.tar.bz2